Sweetlana-pro/Restaurant/README.md

 # Restaurant
-A small three-page website for a restaurant.
+Three-pageg website for a restaurant.
 HTML